-Allow the standard to reconstitute for 10-30 minutes.
+Allow the reconstituted standard to sit for a minimum of 10 minutes.
 Mix well prior to making dilutions.

 After usage remaining standard cannot be stored and has to be discarded.

 Standard dilutions can be prepared directly on the microwell plate (see 10.c) or alternatively in tubes (see 9.3.1).